Why Global Internet Penetration May Be Higher Than Expected

 One of the most surprising findings of the Pew Center’s study was the discovery that in some places in the world, popular platforms such as Facebook and WhatsApp are often considered separate from the internet.

-For example, focus groups conducted in the Philippines in March 2018 found that many people use Facebook as a portal to the internet at large.
+For example, focus groups carried out in the Philippines in early 2018 found that many people use Facebook as a portal to the internet at large.
 Specifically, the survey found that people use Facebook to access everything from online dating to job sites to news sites.
 But interestingly, in the Philippines, about 12% of people who use Facebook report not being online.
-A similar situation exists in the United States where about 14% if adults indicate that they are not online while indicating that they do access Facebook or YouTube on a regular basis.
+Similar trends can be found in the United States where close to 14% of adults claim they aren’t online but also say they have access Facebook or YouTube.

 The Pew Center found a similar mismatch in South Africa, but in South Africa, the mismatch is with WhatsApp.
 An estimated 10% of the population is using WhatsApp but don’t necessarily think they are using the internet.

 For anyone worried about the digital divide, this finding may be good news.
-While there is no question that people in emerging economies still experience lower levels of internet penetration on average, this new study may suggest that the digital divide is not as large as once thought.
-For edtech, this finding may be especially good news.
+While there is no question that people in emerging economies still experience lower levels of internet penetration on average, this new study may suggest that the digital divide isn’t as large as assumed.
+For edtech, the finding may be especially good news.
 It suggests that the potential to bring education to developing nations where there is a high demand for scalable educational solutions may be greater than expected.